rotbau/tap-install/README.md

 - Update Variables section of the script with the appropriate values
 - Execute the script using sudo `sudo ./tap-preinstall.sh`

+## Manual Prep Steps if not using script - updated for 1.3.2

-## Download Pivnet CLI to accept EULA and download packages (can also download from network.pivotal.com)
+### Download Pivnet CLI to accept EULA and download packages (can also download from network.pivotal.com)

 1. Download Pivnet CLI from https://github.com/pivotal-cf/pivnet-cli/releases
 `wget https://github.com/pivotal-cf/pivnet-cli/releases/download/v3.0.1/pivnet-linux-amd64-3.0.1`